picatostas/ml-anomaly-detection/README.md

-# ML model for anomaly detection
+# Anomaly detection using ML and Keras

 This repo contains my work for the ML course on 'Dataset of anomalies and malicious acts in a cyber-physical subsystem'